hai-vr/XYVR/README.md

 The following are **not** goals:
 - It is not a goal to add, edit, or remove friends: All write operations must be done through the original social VR apps or websites.
-- It is not a goal to track friendship status changes: The address book will only show users in the UI who are friends or who have a note attached to them.
+- It is not a goal to track removals from friend lists: The address book will only show users in the UI who are friends or who have a note attached to them.
 This application purposefully will not keep track of status changes.

 ## Current status of this app